â€¢ Cascades Casino, 20393 Fraser Hwy., 604-530-2211

 â€¢ Menâ€™s a cappella group: New members welcome to the group that meets Thursdays, 7-10 p.m. at 20525 72nd Ave.
 Info: Gord, 604-530-4795.

 â€¢ Opus One Womenâ€™s Ensemble: No experience is necessary, only a love of singing.
 The group performs all kinds of music and accepts new members throughout the year.
 Rehearsals are Wednesdays, 7-9 p.m. in the R.E.
-Mountain Secondary choir room, 7755 202A St. Info: firstname.lastname@example.org.
+Mountain Secondary choir room, 7755 202A St. The spring session starts Jan.
+8. Info: firstname.lastname@example.org.

 â€¢ Langley Amateur Radio Association (LARA): The group meets on the first Thursday of each month (unless otherwise advised) at 7 p.m. in the Brookswood Firehall, 20355 32nd Ave.
 Coffee and sweets.
 Info: Al, email@example.com or Don, firstname.lastname@example.org.